zilliztech/zdoc/docs/tutorials/collection/manage-indexes/index-scalar-fields.md

     token=TOKEN
 )

-index_params = client.create_index_params() # Prepare an empty IndexParams object, without having to specify any index parameters
+index_params = client.prepare_index_params() # Prepare an empty IndexParams object, without having to specify any index parameters

 index_params.add_index(
     field_name="scalar_1", # Name of the scalar field to be indexed